Clean Entertainment Center: How to Keep Yours Clutter-Free

 - Labeling Cables – One of the most important things you can do is label each cable.
 Placing a label on each end that indicates what the cable is for will make it much easier to organize, and if necessary, troubleshoot.

-- Grouping Cables Together – Using Velcro, zip ties, or other simple items to bundle cables together can be helpful.
+- Grouping Cables Together – Using hook-and-loop straps, zip ties, or other simple items to bundle cables together can be helpful.
 You can either bundle the cables from each piece of equipment together or group similar cables, depending on your strategy.

 - Using Cable Organization Equipment – There are many different types of cable management devices that you can use.
 These items will allow you to position each cable exactly where it needs to be.